BeIN media group CEO charged in corruption probe in France

 The two payments from Oryx Qatar Sports Investments, an investment fund linked to the Qatari government, were made to Pamodzi Sports Marketing in October and November 2011, days before the vote.

-Pamodzi was founded by Papa Massata Diack, a former marketing consultant at the IAAF who has been banned for allegations of extorting hundreds of thousands of dollars from a Russian marathon runner to avoid a doping ban before the 2012 Olympics.
+Pamodzi was founded by one of Diack's sons, Papa Massata Diack.
+A former marketing consultant at the IAAF, he has been banned for allegations of extorting hundreds of thousands of dollars from a Russian marathon runner to avoid a doping ban before the 2012 Olympics.
+France has issued a wanted notice for him via Interpol.

-Diack is the son of former IAAF president Lamine Diack.
-According to Le Monde, Lamine Diack was handed preliminary charges of "passive corruption" in March on suspicion he favored the Qatari bid in exchange of money transferred to his son's company.
+According to Le Monde, Lamine Diack is suspected of favoring the Qatari bid in exchange of money transferred to his son's company.

 In another case, Brazilian and French authorities are trying to find out whether Lamine Diack and his son played a role in arranging alleged bribes to help Rio de Janeiro earn the hosting rights of the 2016 Olympics.
 Diack, who ran the IAAF from 1999-2015, has also been accused of covering up failed Russian doping tests in exchange for money.